 Lunsford has more than 25 years of experience in the medical device industry, including extensive experience in global sales and marketing.
 Before joining Edwards, Lunsford was president and CEO of Anulex Technologies, a Minnesota-based manufacturer of minimally invasive technologies used during spinal surgery.
 He has also served as president/CEO of Acorn Cardiovascular, president of commercial operations at ev3 and has held leadership positions at Scimed Life Systems/Boston Scientific, Allergan Medical Optics and Spinetech Inc. Lunsford has been a board member for Acorn Cardiovascular Inc, Anulex Technologies, Endius Inc, and Tutogen Medical.
 He received his bachelor’s degree in multinational business operations from Florida State University.

-Derek Miller is the President and CEO of the World Trade Center Utah, an organization dedicated to expanding international business for the State of Utah.
-Prior to his current position, Miller served as Chief of Staff to Governor Gary Herbert, overseeing the Governor’s Office, the Governor’s Cabinet and state operations.
+Derek Miller is the President and CEO of the Salt Lake Chamber, the state’s largest business association and Utah’s business leader.
+Prior to the Salt Lake Chamber, Derek served at the President and CEO of the World Trade Center Utah, an organization dedicated to expanding international business for the State of Utah.
+Miller also served as Chief of Staff to Governor Gary Herbert, overseeing the Governor’s Office, the Governor’s Cabinet and state operations.
 He has also served as Deputy Director of the Governor’s Office of Economic Development (GOED) where he was responsible for recruiting new businesses to the state and helping existing Utah businesses to expand.
 While at GOED, Miller supervised the International Trade and Diplomacy Office and the Rural Development Office.
 He has also served as Director of the Utah Division of Real Estate.